Occupational Safety & Environmental Health Advisory Board

 Bob was instrumental in the founding of the Voluntary Protection Programs Participants’ Association, a nation-wide non-profit promoting safety and health excellence through industry, labor, and government cooperation.
 He served as the VPPPA’s Chair for six years.
 Bob championed VPP throughout his career attaining VP status at several hundred domestic and international worksites.
 His outreach also helped motivate other federal agencies (e.g. DOD, DOE and EPA) to adopt VPP-type programs.

-Brent Davis received his BS degree in Public Health from Utah State University and his Master of Public Health degree from the University of Minnesota.
-He is certified in the Comprehensive Practice of Industrial Hygiene by the American Board of Industrial Hygiene.
+He received his BS degree in Public Health from Utah State University and his Master of Public Health degree from the University of Minnesota and was certified in the Comprehensive Practice of Industrial Hygiene (CIH) by the American Board of Industrial Hygiene.
 He served twice as president of the Central Pennsylvania Section of the American Industrial Hygiene Association.
 He also served as an industry representative on the Lancaster Emergency Planning Committee (LEPC).

 Kelley A Edmier is a safety professional with over 27 years in safety with experience, working for the family owned Construction Company, nonprofit educational safety organizations, and international insurance carriers.
 Recently she began to specialize in safety and health in the oil and gas pipeline construction industry.
 She received a Bachelor of Arts degree in Psychology in 1986, from University of Colorado; a Master of Science degree in Industrial Management with emphasis in Safety & Training, from Northern Illinois University in 1994.
 She also holds Instructor certifications from the Occupational Safety and Health Administration for Construction Safety,(OSHA 500 Course), the Red Cross (CPR, AED, and First Aid), is an OSHA Excavation standard Competent Person, and is Certified by the Council for Accreditation in Occupational Hearing Conservation to conduct accurate pure tone, air-conduction audiometry.
 Kelley is currently pursuing a doctoral degree in Safety Sciences at Indiana University of Pennsylvania, an anticipates earning her PhD in 2018.